-Wireless Access Points (AP) may seem dated since most routers have built-in wireless, but AP can be useful in many scenarios when it comes to WiFi.
+Wireless Access Points (AP) may seem dated since most routers have built-in wireless, but an AP can be useful in many WiFi scenarios.

-WiFi Access points are mainly used in large homes or business that need more coverage than a router can give.
-They can be used in any environment a WiFi signal needs a boost.
+WiFi Access points are mainly used in large homes or businesses that need lots of WiFi coverage than a router can give, but they can also be used in any environment a WiFi signal needs a boost.

 They can add wireless to any network by converting a wired Ethernet signal to wireless.

-Early APs where used to add wireless to a network.
-This made them an invaluable tool in the early days of WiFi.
+Early APs were used to add wireless to a network; this made them an invaluable tool in the early days of WiFi.

-Most any network today will already have wireless built-in, for this reason most APs today are multipurpose and can also be used to extend, boost, or bridge WiFi communication.
+Almost all routers today will already have wireless built-in; for this reason, an AP today is multipurpose and can also be used to extend boost or bridge WiFi communication.

 *This post contains affiliate links.